 There are a large variety of musculoskeletal issues that can be treated with dry needling.
 When paired with our traditional exercise-based physical therapy treatments and advanced manual therapy techniques, we have found that the vast majority of our patients achieved the pain-free goals they were aiming towards.

 Dry needling can speed up recovery time and allow you to return to your daily life as quickly as possible.
-If you are interested in our Mobile dry needling services, don’t hesitate to contact Grelot Physical Therapy today to schedule a consultation.
+If you are in the Mobile area and are interested in dry needling services, don’t hesitate to contact Grelot Physical Therapy today to schedule a consultation.
 We’ll get you started on the path toward recovery!